ethereum/retesteth/docs/gettingStarted.md

 ## Ori Pomerantz, qbzzt1@gmail.com

 The easiest way to start running tests on Ethereum node software (a.k.a.
 Ethereum clients) is to run `retesteth` inside a Docker container.
-These directions are written using [Ubuntu Linux](https://ubuntu.com/), but should work with minor changes on other versions of Linux.
+These directions are written using Debian Linux on Google Cloud Platform, but should work with minor changes on other versions of Linux.

 A lot of disk space is required.
 10 GB isn't enough.